Informfully/Documentation/docs/source/database.rst

      - A flag which indicates whether the article should appear big on the screen with the title, lead, and image (if ``FALSE``, the feed will only show a thumbnail image and the title).
    * - ``createdAt``
      - Date
-     - Time at which data record was created.
+     - Time at which the data record was created.

-An example of how the recommendations need to be formatted is shown below:
+An example of what the recommendations need to be formatted is shown below:

 .. code-block:: json